 Date:

 Name:

 Address:

 City/State/Zip:

 Library card number:

 Phone:

 Email:

 Please specify the type/format of the resource which you are requesting to be reconsidered.
-Check that apply: all
+Ch that apply: neck all

 Physical collection:

 Audiobook

 Book

 Magazine/Newspaper

 Movie

 Music

 Other (Please specify)

 Digital collection:

 Audiobook

 Book

 Magazine/Newspaper Movie Music Other (Please specify) Title of the material/resource: Author/Producer/Content Creator: In what collection did you find this material/resource?
 What brought this material/resource to your attention?
 Have you examined the entire material/resource?
-If not, indicate the sections you did review: What concerns you about the material/resource?
+If not, indicate the sections you did review: What are a series you also with a martarial /resource 2 What concerns you about the material/resource?
 Are there resources that you suggest providing additional information and/or other viewpoints on this topic?
 What action are you requesting regarding this material/resource?